humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 February 2008 [Difference in Receptor Usage between Severe Acute Respiratory Syndrome (SARS) Coronavirus and SARS-Like Coronavirus of Bat Origin](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf) by Ren W. et al. (incl.
 Zhengli Shi). the authors modify the S protein of SL-CoV by replacing the RBD with that from the SARS-CoV S to show the hybrid protein was able to use the huACE2 for cell entry.

+18th September 2009.
+[Immunogenicity difference between the SARS coronavirus and the bat SARS-like coronavirus spike (S) proteins](https://pubmed.ncbi.nlm.nih.gov/19595990/) by Zhou, P. (incl.
+Zhengli Shi) In a joint study between WIV and CSIRO (Australia), the researchers undertake pseudo-virus immunization studies focusing on S-protein constructs "The replacement of the sequence from aa 310–518 alone almost completely abolished the bat antibody reactivity towards the SSL protein."

 21st April 2010 [Angiotensin-converting enzyme 2 (ACE2) proteins of different bat species confer variable susceptibility to SARS-CoV entry](https://pubmed.ncbi.nlm.nih.gov/20567988/) by Hou, Y. et al. (incl Zhengli Shi).
 The authors undertook chimeric ACE2 construction, combining "the N-terminal region of bat ACE2 with the C-terminal portion of human ACE2"

 29 August 2013 [Receptor recognition and cross-species infections of SARS coronavirus](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3840050/pdf/main.pdf) by Fang Li.
 This paper includes a good description of coronaviruses, and SARS-CoV.
 "SARS-CoV infects a wide variety of animal species, including humans, palm civets, monkeys, domestic cats, ferrets, hamsters, raccoon dogs, and bats.
 It is believed that bats harbor the precursors of SARS-CoV and thus are the natural reservoir for the virus.
 In addition, palm civets played a key role in the spread of SARS-CoV to humans and thus were the interim reservoir or amplifying host for the virus"."The binding interactions between SARS-CoV RBD and ACE2 largely determine the host range and cross-species infections of SARS-CoV and hence are the focus of this review"